AnthonyBloomer/zoopla/README.md

 ```

-Retrieve the average sale price for a particular sub-area type within a particular area.
+Retrieve the average sale price for houses in a particular area.

 ```python
 average = zoopla.get_average_area_sold_price('SW11')